 As you may have heard, three of our members are moving out of their current spaces this month.
 Dames Making Games, CFMDC, and Gamma Space have issued letters to their members:

 On Monday, November 27, TMAC had a productive meeting with City staff and Councillor Ana Bailão about our members’ urgent space issues.
-All agree that the process of finalizing the settlement is taking too long – it’s been four months since an agreement in principle was reached and a MOU drafted.
+All agree that the process of finalizing the settlement is taking too long.
 A solution is needed to house our organizations in the interim.

 City staff promised an update on Wednesday, November 29, and we’ll share the details as soon as we can.